 Patient With Rare Pancreas Cancer Beats The Odds

-Just after Thanksgiving last year, he made a special trip to Duke Cancer Center to share how his physician John Strickler, MD, the senior author of the article, “cured” him and why Dinwiddie feels it’s his “moral obligation” to get the word out.
+Just after Thanksgiving last year, he made a special trip to Duke Cancer Center to share his story, explaining that it was his “moral obligation” to get the word out.

-On April 2, 2012, Dinwiddie’s local gastroenterologist in High Point, North Carolina, diagnosed him with metastatic stage 4 poorly differentiated neuroendocrine carcinoma of the pancreas.
+It was on April 2, 2012, that Dinwiddie’s local gastroenterologist in High Point, North Carolina, diagnosed him with metastatic stage 4 poorly differentiated neuroendocrine carcinoma of the pancreas.
 A CT scan had revealed a 5-centimeter mass in the head of his pancreas and multiple tumors in his liver.
-A biopsy had confirmed it was cancer.
+A biopsy confirmed it was cancer.

 His gastroenterologist said nothing could be done and he only had a couple months to live.